 The Ultimate Guide to the Lasso Wedding Ceremony

+The lasso ceremony is a unity ritual traditionally included as part of Latino wedding ceremonies.
 In addition to exchanging vows, many couples partake in unity rituals during their wedding ceremonies to signify the bond of their partnership.
 From simple sand or unity-candle-lighting traditions to sacraments steeped in religious heritage, there are countless ways couples can incorporate a unifying act in their ceremony.
-One such unity ceremony is the lasso wedding ceremony which is practiced by many Hispanic and Latinx to-be-weds, predominantly those marrying in the Catholic church, across much of Spain and Latin America.
+One such unity ceremony is the lasso wedding ceremony which is practiced by many Hispanic and Latine to-be-weds, predominantly those marrying in the Catholic church, across much of Spain and Latin America.

 Wedding Lasso History